Valdur5/ms-template-project/README.md

 * ms-business - Business logic only
 * ms-persistence - Handling all the database stuff and place to define the models which have to be persisted.
 * ms-tests - Here are the system integration tests.
 All other tests should be in the corresponding module.
 * ms-ws - Module where the REST controller are located as well as the Data Transfer Objects which are sent to the client.
+Here is also the main entry point to start up the Spring Boot application.

 ## Technologies